ErikRospo/Mini-8/doc.md

 In operations where `DEST` is not used, the value in `DEST` should be 0 by specification, and is ignored by the operation.
 The same applies to `OP2` in `NOT`, `NOP`, `PUSH`, `POP`, `CALL`, `MOV`, `JRE`, and `HCF` instructions, which are ignored and should be set to 0 by specification.
-The only times `OP1` is ignored is in the `NOP` and `HCF` instructions, which are no-ops and halt the program, respectively. `OP1` should be set to 0 by specification in these cases.
+The only times `OP1` is ignored are in the `NOP` and `HCF` instructions, which are no-ops and halt the program, respectively. `OP1` should be set to 0 by specification in these cases.

 ####  WRT
 The `WRT` instruction writes the value in OP1 to the terminal.